Receiving Your Aid

 Pace - Course Work Completion

-The student must successfully complete all required coursework and required clinic in no longer than 150% of the standard program length.
+The student must successfully complete all required coursework, student clinic, and the clinic internship program in no longer than 150% of the standard program length.

 |Program||Standard Length||Maximum Pace Length|